 - Read Things to Know about a Health Care Proxy. - Appoint your Agent in the Health Care Proxy document.
-Place the instructions page and blank form side by side in front of you and follow the instructions. - The Health Care Proxy is available in 10 languages.
+Place the instructions page and blank form side by side in front of you and follow the instructions. - The Health Care Proxy is available in 15 languages. - Make your own "I Have a Health Care Proxy" wallet card.